8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20210301/content.md

 Seriously, I cannot tell you how much I dislike spreadsheets.
 The spreadsheet I use to [build wealth living paycheck to paycheck](/experiences/finances/paycheck-to-paycheck/) is the only one that's lasted longer than a month.

 I've just finished listening to The Simple Path to Wealth by J.L.
-Collins and I've made it up to Unit 7 of [Choose [.FI](financial independence)'s](/reviews-and-summaries/choose-fi/) Financial Independence 101 course.
+Collins and I've made it up to Unit 7 of Choose [.FI](financial independence)'s Financial Independence 101 course.

 I'm 41 and will be 42 in July, this is year one.